yterasaka/sticky-note/README.md

 # Future features

 I will be adding more function.
-- [ ] Change the size of sticky notes depending on the length of the memo
 - [ ] Edit memos on modal screen
+- [ ] Display tooltips on mouse hover for each button
 - [ ] Animate the movement of sticky notes when adding or deleting a note
+- [ ] Change the size of sticky notes depending on the length of the memo
 - [ ] Reordering of memos
 - [ ] Add search functionality